 USDC is a stablecoin—a cryptocurrency that maintains a peg to another asset.
 In this case, that asset is the US dollar.
 The USDC stablecoin is the result of a joint venture from Coinbase, the crypto exchange giant, and Circle, a crypto payments company.
 They created USDC through a consortium called Centre in 2018.

 The coin maintains its peg by accepting vast reserves of US dollars, which the company either holds or sells for high-quality American debt—strong guarantees that can easily be redeemed for money.
 As of March 2022, there are about $50 billion USDC coins in circulation, up from about $500 million at the start of January 2020.
 These tokens soared in popularity because of the rise of decentralized finance, a volatile space.
-Its high, unpredictable yields created demand from traders for a stable asset.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Its high, unpredictable yields created demand from traders for a stable asset.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 How to buy USDC in Canada